(Updated November 2023)

 Jonathan, I can tell that was quite a snowball fight!
-Your picture really adds power to your sentence.
-It sure is exciting to be a kindergarten writer!
+Your picture really adds power to your words.
+You sure know how to be a writer!

 You are becoming such a prolific writer!
 In this piece, we can see that you really like cats the best, and you know a lot about them...how do you show your cats you love them?